 Cling is an interactive C++ interpreter, built on the top of LLVM and Clang libraries.
 Its advantages over the standard interpreters are that it has command line prompt and uses just-in-time (JIT) compiler for compilation.
 Many of the developers (e.g. Mono in their project called CSharpRepl) of such kind of software applications name them interactive compilers.

-One of Cling’s main goals is to provide contemporary, high-performance alternative of the current C++ interpreter in the ROOT project - CINT.
-The backward-compatibility with CINT is major priority during the development.
+One of Cling’s main goals was to provide contemporary, high-performance alternative of the first C++ interpreter in the ROOT project - CINT.
+The backward-compatibility with CINT was major priority during the development.

 Cling has its own command line, which looks like any other Unix shell.
 The emacs-like command line editor is what we call interactive command line or interactive shell.